-When you browse any web page ( google.com, yahoo.com, bing.com ) in modern web browser, if you inspect the request http headers, you can find cache-control : no-cache header.
-This header is always used in http response header.
-But why it is used in http request header, this article will tell you the reason.
+When you browse any web page ( google.com, yahoo.com, bing.com ) in a modern web browser, if you inspect the request HTTP headers, you can find the cache-control : no-cache header, this header is always used in the HTTP response header.
+But why it is used in the HTTP request header, this article will tell you the reason.

-If you do not know how to view the http request headers with google chrome inspector, you can read article How To View HTTP Headers, Cookies In Google Chrome, Firefox, Internet Explorer.
+If you do not know how to view the HTTP request headers with google chrome inspector, you can read the article How To View HTTP Headers, Cookies In Google Chrome, Firefox, Internet Explorer.